Anuraag25/day2batch3/README.md

 hello everyone
-This is the second day of training. this is the final day
+This is the second day of training. this is the final day of training.